-It is often used because unlike sugar corn syrup will not crystallize when heated to high temperatures.
-For some families replacing corn syrup is for health reasons and corn syrup is one of the higher glucose sweetener options that can be bad for your health making it a smart idea to substitute corn syrup for a lower glycemic option.
+It is often used because unlike sugar, corn syrup will not crystallize when heated to high temperatures.
+For some families replacing corn syrup is for health reasons as corn syrup is one of the higher glucose sweetener options, that can be bad for your health.
+So it may be a smart idea to substitute corn syrup for a lower glycemic option.

 Sugar and warm water

 A simple alternative to light corn syrup is to simply make a simple syrup using sugar and water.
 This option will give you the closest flavor to corn syrup.